camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ```

 > :information_source: This will change the startup script in the configmap and delete the considered pods (to force recreation).
 The pod deletion should be changed depending on your initial setup.

+#### Some extra work before the magic appears :

+You need to [create Google Cloud Storage Bucket](https://console.cloud.google.com/storage/create-bucket).
+We named ours cdame-elasticsearch-backup.
+We created a regional one.

+You need to [set up a service account](https://console.cloud.google.com/iam-admin/serviceaccounts/create) that will be used by Elasticsearch to Backup.
+You should grant it the "Storage Admin" role to allow it to access the bucket.

+Download the JSON API key and save it in each region as gcs_backup_key.json